dawelab/Centromere_Engineering/README.md

 step 5.
 The annotation of ABS and pACH25 are done by `blastn`.

 step 6.
-The visualization here used Karyotype package in R. The visualization in the main figure used customize script under mapping folder.
+The visualization here used Karyotype package in R. The visualization in the main figure used customize script under mapping folder, it is way easier than you think: acquire the start and end position of the block you like (gene, TE or others) and used `geom_rect` to visualize each block.
+You can adjust rect position by assigning different heights (I used y to denote in the script).

 *Generation of synthetic centromeres using LexA-CENH3 tethering and created neochromosomes.